troyoram/game-project-client/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://troyoram.github.io/game-project-client/CONTRIBUTING.md) for details on the process for submitting pull requests.
+Please read [CONTRIBUTING.md](https://github.com/troyoram/game-project-client/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests.

 ## Versioning

-git commit and git push was used for versioning.
-For the versions available, see the [tags on this repository](https://troyoram.github.io/game-project-client/).
+'git commit' and 'git push' were used for versioning.
+For the versions available, see the [tags on this repository](https://github.com/troyoram/game-project-client/).

 ## Authors

-* **Troy Oram** - *Initial work* - [GitHub](https://troyoram.github.io/game-project-client/)
+* **Troy Oram** - *Initial work* - [GitHub](https://github.com/troyoram/game-project-client/)

 ## License

-This project is licensed is licensed under a CC-BY-NC-SA 4.0 license - see the [LICENSE.md](https://troyoram.github.io/game-project-client/LICENSE.md) file for details
+This project is licensed is licensed under a CC-BY-NC-SA 4.0 license - see the [LICENSE.md](https://github.com/troyoram/game-project-client/blob/master/LICENSE) file for details

 ## Acknowledgments